The taste of home

 Holiday activities in Amsterdam

 The holiday season is usually a magical time in the city.
-Each winter the ice rinks return to the centre of Amsterdam, which is enjoyed greatly by both residents and visitors alike.
-Christmas in Amsterdam is typically not as retail centric as in North America or in the UK, but the shopping streets still bustle with people shopping for treats and gifts.
+Each winter ice skating rinks pop up all over Amsterdam, which are enjoyed greatly by both residents and visitors alike.
+Christmas in Amsterdam is typically not as retail-centric as in North America or in the UK, but the shopping streets and festive windows still bustle with people shopping for treats and gifts.
 Be it in commercial areas, such as Kalverstraat, or other areas with more independent stores, such as in the ‘9 Streets’ neighbourhood, many shops operate extended opening hours during the period.
-There are even some special Christmas markets in and around the city.
+Most importantly, some special Christmas markets in and around the city enabling you to buy gifts from local producers.

 Sending gifts and cards